PolarisVoid/startup/README.md

 ## CSS Deliverables

-For this Deliverable, I added CSS and Bootstrap to style the web page and give it an application feel.
+For this deliverable, I added CSS and Bootstrap to style the web page and give it an application feel.

 - [x] **Header, Footer, and Main content** - Main page is going to have more of a langing page feel.
 Calendar, Project, and Goals page, have a simle design for their needs.
 - [x] **Navigation elements** - There is a nav bar on every page and it switched to a bottom nav for mobile.